michaelstiefel/DataEngineer_CapstoneProject/README.md

 whether they contain all the necessary columns, i.e. whether they have been correctly read in by the ETL pipeline.

+- run_data_quality_checks_2.py

+This file reads in the output parquet files as Spark data frames and tests whether the id column always contain integers and not nulls.
+This is an easy but important data quality check since those columns can never be empty (each tweet and user contain ids) and should be integers.

 ## Data dictionary

 The ETL pipeline creates three spark dataframes Tweets, Users and Events with